Tulip-Dev/tulip/doc/user/workspace.rst

 Scene
 -----

-The scene rendering settings can be opened by clicking on the **Scene** tab, in the top right corner of the node link diagram panel.
+The scene rendering settings can be opened by clicking on the **Scene** tab, in the top right corner of the Node Link Diagram panel.
 The following tab then appears :

 .. image:: _images/i_workspace_scene.png